Digsle/My-Data-Structures-and-Algorithms-Activities/README.md

 For me: It helped me learn Java and how to manage tasks in an organized way.
 For others: It can show how to use priority queues and is useful for students learning about scheduling or task management.

+//Basic Hashing and Hash Table!

+Student Directory

+What is it?
+The Student Directory is a simple Java program that helps manage student records.
+It uses a hash table to store student IDs and names.

+What can it do?
+1. Add a Student: Save a student's ID and name.
+2. View a Student: Find a student's name using their ID.
+3. Delete a Student: Remove a student from the list using their ID.
+4. Exit: Close the program.

+Why did I make it?
+Practice coding and learn how to use hash tables (HashMap) in Java.
+Create a simple tool to show how to store and retrieve data quickly.

+How does it help?
+For me: It helped me practice coding and learn about managing data.
+For others: It might be easy to understand and a good starting point for beginners learning Java.